Total Hip Replacement Surgery Home Care Instructions

 A blood clot in your leg can break off and travel to your lungs.
 This is called a pulmonary embolism.
 Symptoms of a pulmonary embolism include:

 - shortness of breath.

 If you have any of these symptoms, call your doctor.

 Blood Clot Prevention

 To decrease the risk of a blood clot, you may be taking medicine to thin the blood for 2 to 4 weeks after surgery.
-Your doctor will decide how long you will need to take this medicine.
+Your doctor will decide how long you will need to take it.
 Blood draws may be needed to check how well the blood thinner is working.
-This depends on the blood thinner medicine your doctor orders.
+Most patients need their blood drawn twice a week.
+It depends on the blood thinner medicine your doctor orders.